 Obviously, the biggest selling point on this unit is price.
 This is one of the cheapest refrigerant leak detectors on the market today.
-As I write this the product is available on Amazon.com for twenty dollars.
+As I write this the product is available on Amazon.com for thirty dollars.
 (Please note that prices can change at any time.)
 That is one hell of a bargain when you compare that price to some of the more premium detector models on the market today.
 If you were to buy a Fieldpiece or an INFICON you’d be looking at at least three-hundred dollars or more.

 The warranty is worth mentioning on this unit.
 For such a low cost tool the manufacturer is still offering a one year replacement warranty.
 So, I will give them credit for this as will insure you that you get a replacement if yours dies on you after a few months of use.
 Here’s the thing though folks.
 There aren’t really any other Pros here that I can find to list.
 It’s just price.
 That’s about it.
 If you are looking for something dirt cheap then this is it.

 There are a whole slew of Cons that I could go through on the WJL-6000 point by point.
 I will do my best to show you all of the major flaws here but I may miss some:

 - The sensitivity levels on this detector only go as low as 0.210 ounces per year.
 Other, more expensive, detectors on the market to go anywhere between 0.10 to 0.20 ounces per year.
 Some more premium models go as low as o.050 ounces per year.

 - With the low sensitivity comes problems trying to find and identify smaller leaks on a unit.
 This detector may work great when finding a large leak but if you have a leak you just can’t find or a series of leaks that you need an accurate detector for then this may not be for you.